alexandertrefz/essence/packages/client/README.md

 geometry.exports.Rectangle.of({ width: 3n, height: 4n }) // the same call
 ```

+A Function of one Parameter a Record can inhabit — the Record itself, or a
-A Function of one Record Parameter is positional whatever its label says —
+Union or `Optional` with one among its arms — is positional whatever its label
-both readings take an object, and a Record is the one that can hold any shape,
+says.
+Both readings take an object, and the Record is the one that can hold
-so `describe({ width: 3n, height: 4n })` passes the Rectangle.
+any shape, so `describe({ width: 3n, height: 4n })` passes the Rectangle.

 A Namespace comes back as an object of its Methods.
 There is no `::` on this
 side, so an instance Method takes its receiver where a call passes it, first.